DataMa-Solutions/docs/_posts/tips_of_the_week/2023-10-09-tip-of-the-week-93.md

 ---

-You may be using secondary comparisons in DataMa Compare - for example, to compare the variation of one country against another.
-DataMa then displays 2 waterfalls: by default the display is superimposed with the first comparison in the foreground and the second in the background.
+You may be using secondary comparisons in Datama Compare - for example, to compare the variation of one country against another.
+Datama then displays 2 waterfalls: by default the display is superimposed with the first comparison in the foreground and the second in the background.
 Now you can change the display by separating the second comparison into a new Waterfall, which will appear either on the right or below.
 To access this, right-click on a block of the Waterfall, then Secondary Comparison and finally the display option you want from "Right", "Above" or "Overlay" 😉